ngrx/platform/docs/store/api.md

 ## Reducer Factory

 @ngrx/store composes your map of reducers into a single reducer.
-In order to provide additional composition of reducers, you can use the `reducerFactory` configuration option.
+Use the `reducerFactory` configuration option to provide a composed action reducer factory:

 ```ts
 import { StoreModule, combineReducers, compose } from '@ngrx/store';